The University of Texas at Arlington Graduate Catalog 2004-2006 Vol LXXXVII - July 2004

 Students may take breadth electives in any of the curriculum areas of the MBA program.
 Students may take up to six semester hours in non-business coursework as part of their breadth electives, subject to the approval of the MBA Graduate Advisor.

-A speciality in accounting requires a minimum of 12 semester hours beyond ACCT 5301 and ACCT 5302.
+A specialty in accounting requires a minimum of 12 semester hours beyond ACCT 5301 and ACCT 5302.
 Any four advanced accounting courses may be taken, however, it is recommended that the four courses be selected from the list below:

 The international business option (INBO) attracts students from every continent and provides a comprehensive program of challenging study in international business administration.
 In this option, students may have a traditional MBA specialty (see above) or may choose a broad program of study with no specialty.
 Generally a student must complete a minimum of 3-4 courses from the international courses listed below in order to be considered as having elected this option.